fmanzoor3/predicting-house-prices/README.md

 | PRICE                    | Price of the property in thousands of euros (€1000's)                                |

 ### Data Preprocessing
-The raw data was preprocessed to handle missing values, encode categorical variables, and normalize numerical features.
+The raw data was preprocessed to handle missing values, encode categorical variables, and normalise numerical features.

 ## Methodology
 1. **Web Scraping**: Used web scraping techniques and a web driver to collect data from the real estate website.
 The code for this web scraping is located in the `src` folder.